 The Fairy Tale Forest

 The map was a little overwhelming when we first entered the park.
-We had only decided the night before that we were going to visit so I didn’t due my customary research and route planning before entering the park.
-We started at the bottom and worked our way around, following the handy guide on their website regarding family friendly, and children friendly activities.
+We had only decided the night before that we were going to visit so I didn’t do my customary research and route planning before entering the park.
+We started at the bottom and worked our way around, following the handy guide on their website regarding family-friendly, and children friendly activities.

 The first turn is The Fairy Tale Forest.
 Walking through the woods and along the path, we came across several huts that are the homes of various fairy tales.
 Some have animatronic scenes inside that we just view from the windows, and others, like the one photographed below, are elf houses where one can walk throughout.
 It didn’t take too long to visit this section, the kids saw a roller coaster above the tree line and wanted to get to that as soon as humanly possible.